 We recommend covering Risers and Inclines/Declines with Plaster Cloth prior to laying track.
 Attach the FasTrack to Plaster Cloth with Foam Tack Glue (ST1444).

-We recommend using Foam Tack Glue (ST1444) to adhere Track-Bed to a plywood base and track to Track-Bed.
+We recommend using Foam Tack Glue (ST1444) to adhere Track-Bed to a plywood base.

-To attach Track-Bed to a plywood base, use the contact gluing method.
-Apply adhesive to both contact surfaces and let dry until clear and tacky (maximum working time, 1 hour).
+To attach Track-Bed to a plywood base, use the Contact Gluing Method.
+Apply adhesive to both contact surfaces and let dry until clear and tacky (maximum working time is one hour).
 When installing Track-Bed, the glue will bond instantly.

 For a realistic timber appearance, we recommend using Earth Colors Liquid Pigment - Burnt Umber (C1222) and Black (C1220).
 Dilute 1-part Burnt Umber with 8-parts water and brush over the entire Portal as a base color.
 Over the Burnt Umber, apply a black color-wash.
 Dilute 1-part Black with a approximately 32-parts water.
 Brush and dab on the black wash, letting it seep into all the crevices.
 Adjust amount of water for desired look.